-Loans receivable that management has the intent and ability to hold until maturity or payoff are stated at their outstanding unpaid principal balances, net of an allowance for loan losses and any deferred fees and costs.
+Loans receivable that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are stated at their outstanding unpaid principal balances, net of an allowance for loan losses and any deferred fees and costs.
 Interest income is accrued on the unpaid principal balance.
 Loan origination fees and costs are deferred and recognized as an adjustment of the yield (interest income) of the related loans.
 The Association is generally amortizing these amounts over the contractual life of the loan.